- Your Home Team

 In World War II, Joe English Pond was used for target practice.
 This area became the New Boston Air force Base, and satellite tracking antenna were installed.
-In 1948 Roger Babson established the Gravity Research Foundation, drawing notable scientists to conferences held here.
+In 1948 Roger Babson established the Gravity Research Foundation, drawing notable scientists to conferences held here -The Gravity Center of the World.
 The Foundation was relocated to Babson College in the 1960s, and still holds its annual essay contest.

-Today the townsfolk of New Boston love their town!
-Excellent schools, preservation of country character, and strong community spirit make New Boston is a special place to live that has much to offer.
+Today the townsfolk of New Boston love their community!
+Excellent schools, preservation of country character, and strong community spirit make New Boston a special place to live.
 Come find out why New Boston could be the perfect community for you!

 Quick Facts about New Boston, Hillsborough County, NH 03070